 The Gulf Coast Gem and Mineral Society has a Lapidary Shop at 3933 North Timon Blvd., which is open to their members to come cut and polish gems and fossils they have found.
 It’s only open on Monday evenings, from about 6-9pm, and run by volunteers who won’t object to you sticking your head in to watch.

 While playing on the beach, we saw a few different jellyfish, like this Moon Jelly.
-One of the prettiest jellyfish you’ll find on the Gulf Coast, they do have a nasty sting!
+One of the prettiest jellyfish you’ll find on the Gulf Coast, I think!

 If you are stung, DO NOT rinse with FRESH WATER, which will only make it hurt worse!
 Use vinegar or meat tenderizer, which will take away the pain and swelling.